 The CASEKOO Crystal Clear is not without its flaws.
 The grippy rubber helps in some situations but also makes sliding the case in and out of your pocket more difficult than other models.
 Our team noticed that the slot for the silent switch is fairly small, making the toggle a bit difficult to operate.
 Although the rubber undoubtedly adds a degree of drop protection, the CASEKOO doesn't come with any durability certifications.
 If you're looking for a case to protect your phone during extended travel or backcountry adventures, it's probably worth spending more on a beefier model.
 But if you're shopping for a case on a tight budget, this is the one.

-Apple Silicone Case with MagSafe
+Apple MagSafe accessories

 The simple-looking Apple Silicone Case with MagSafe is highly customizable with Apple's MagSafe accessories.
 In addition to magnetic charging, several magnetic mods are available for purchase.
 With the right combination of accessories, you could use a card holder when you attend a concert and then slap an auxiliary battery pack on your phone for a camping trip the next day without ever removing the case.
 Not only is this silicone case super grippy, but it's also practically scratch-proof.
 One of the most attractive elements of this case is its functionality.
 Not surprisingly, Apple's most popular phone case works seamlessly with the iPhone — it hardly affects the operation of the buttons and the silent switch.

-We recommend the Totallee Thin to people who want to protect their iPhone from scratches but like the stock look of the phone.
+We recommend the Totallee Thin to those seeking to protect their iPhone from scratches but like the stock look of the phone.
 Weighing a mere 0.2 ounces, this model will not add any noticeable weight to your phone.
 It's also about as thick as a business card and adds next to nothing to the overall size of the phone.
 Despite its thin profile, the Totallee Thin adds a tiny rim around the front of the phone and the camera lenses on the back so your phone will never be resting on the glass when placed on a flat surface.
 Most iPhone cases we've tested have button covers, but this model is so thin that they've left slots for operating the actual phone buttons.

 Compare Products